-- MS Project automatically adds the WBS codes, based on the outline structure of each task/activity.
-However, you can create specific codes by clicking the Project tab and choose WBS from menu bar and click Define Code.
+- Microsoft Project automatically adds the WBS codes, based on the outline structure of each task/activity.
+However, you can create specific codes by clicking the Project tab, choosing WBS from the menu bar, and clicking Define Code.

 With the sensibility required to avoid to-do lists and keep work packages manageable, measurable, and deliverable-oriented, how does a new program manager or new work breakdown structure user gain competence?

 Rod Baxter says, “You just keep practicing.”
-According to Rod, a good project manager needs training and skill in risk management, communications management, and work breakdown structure.
-Competence can be gained through mentoring newbie program managers as they work their way through the ranks from such positions as project analyst, to associate program manager.
+According to Baxter, a good project manager needs training and skill in risk management, communications management, and work breakdown structure.
+Project managers can gain confidence through mentoring newbies as they work their way through the ranks from such positions as project analyst to associate program manager.

 Dr. Bennett echoes this notion that practice is the key to mastering work breakdown structures.